coder745/josh_website/_posts/2017-04-20-Configure CSP.md

 ```

-As you can see, I am defaulting to allow nothing to load that is not specified via the `default-src 'none'` declaration.
-Then I am allowing images to load from localhost by using the `self` keyword.
-On the `script-src`, I decided to keep one declaration incline.
-To allow this to work I had to include that script's sha256 hash in the `script-src` list.
-I had to specify other scripts that are loading styles and fonts and also allow local `XHRHttpRequests` via the `content-src 'self'` tag.
+As you can see, by default I am allowing nothing to load that is not specified via the `default-src 'none'` declaration.
+Then I am allowing images to load from the local site by using the `self` keyword.
+I decided to keep two declarations inline.
+To allow this to work, I had to include that script's sha256 hash in the `script-src` list.
+I also had to list other scripts that are loading styles and fonts as well.
+To allow local `XHRHttpRequests`, I used the `content-src 'self'` tag.

-If you decide to implement CSP on your site, here are a few helpful resources that I used:
+If you decide to implement Content Security Policy on your site, here are a few helpful resources that I used:

 * [Implementing Content Security Policy](https://hacks.mozilla.org/2016/02/implementing-content-security-policy)
 * [Content Security Policy Cheat Sheet](https://www.owasp.org/index.php/Content_Security_Policy_Cheat_Sheet)